Productivity vs Efficiency – What’s the Difference?

 There are different formulas that you can use to measure productivity at different levels, such as employees, organizations, and software.

-To calculate employee productivity, you can use the simple equation below to track productivity per individual, per team, or per department.
+To calculate employee productivity, you can use the simple productivity equation below to track productivity per individual, per team, or per department.

 Say you have a company that produces $50,000 worth of goods in a week (output).
 This is done utilizing 1,000 labor hours (input).
 In order to calculate the labor productivity of your company, you must divide 50,000 x 1,000, which equals 50.